-1.22.1 Target Shooting New Zealand adopts an Anti-Doping Policy in accordance with the guidelines as set by the New Zealand Olympic Committee and Sport New Zealand.
-The full Anti-Doping Policy document is available by email on request from the TSNZ office.
+1.22.1 Target Shooting New Zealand adopts Drug-Free Sport New Zealand's Anti-Doping Rules as agreed by NZSF.
+The full Sports Anti-Doping Rules document is available by email on request from the TSNZ office.

 1.23 SPORTS MATCH-FIXING AND RELATED CORRUPTION